doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Did a revision of whatever I've learned till now.
 Tried a few problems and also tried the problems I've already done before.

 **Thoughts** : Didn't learn anything new today, but I think retention is an important part of the process.

+# 100 Days Of Code - Log

+### Day 37: July 1, 2020

+**Today's Progress**: Tried a few problems on logistic regression.
+Used octave for doing all that.

+**Thoughts** : Really glad to see things working.
+I'm amazed by the difference this challenge has brought in me.